Coating of nuts with a slurry and roasting

 Cooling before packaging

-The successive liquid and powder applications occur in a continuous rotary tumbler or screw coater.
+The successive liquid and powder applications can occur batchwise or in a continuous way.

 The slurry is simply dripped over the nuts and dispersed by the motion.